Overview

 What Makes Son Doong Cave Special

 Son Doong - Hang Sơn Đoòng, 'Mountain River Cave' - is the largest cave in the world by volume, discovered by a local farmer named Hồ Khanh in 1991 and left unreported for nearly two decades before a British Cave Research Association expedition entered and surveyed it in 2009.
-The numbers are staggering: the main passage is 5km long, 200 metres wide, and 150 metres high - large enough to house an entire New York City block of 40-story skyscrapers.
-Two dolines (collapsed ceiling sections) allow sunlight to enter the cave, creating two separate underground jungles where trees grow to 30 metres inside the mountain.
-The cave has its own weather system - clouds form inside the largest chamber.
-The Son River flows through the cave floor, and the walls display 400-million-year-old geological formations.
-Since opening to tourism in 2013, Son Doong has been accessible via a single licensed operator, Oxalis Adventure, with an annual permit quota that makes it one of the most sought-after natural experiences in the world.
+The main passage runs over 9km, 200 metres wide and 150 metres high - large enough for some chambers to fit a 40-story Manhattan skyscraper with room to spare.
+Two dolines (collapsed ceiling sections) allow sunlight in, creating separate underground jungles where trees reach 30 metres inside the mountain.
+Clouds form inside the largest chamber.
+The Son River runs through the cave floor.
+The walls carry 400-million-year-old formations.
+Since opening to tourism in 2013, access has been controlled by a single licensed operator, Oxalis Adventure, under a quota that makes it one of the most sought-after natural experiences anywhere.
+As of 2026, slots are booked out to 2028.

 Gallery